jmcollin78/versatile_thermostat/README.md

 This custom component for Home Assistant is an upgrade and is a complete rewrite of the component "Awesome thermostat" (see [Github](https://github.com/dadge/awesome_thermostat)) with addition of features.

 >![New](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/new-icon.png?raw=true) _*News*_
+> * **Release 3.8**: Added a self-regulation function for `over climate` thermostats whose regulation is done by the underlying climate.
+See [Self-regulation](#self-regulation) and [#129](https://github.com/jmcollin78/versatile_thermostat/issues/129).
+Added the possibility of inverting the command for an `over switch` thermostat to address installations with pilot wire and diode [#124](https://github.com/jmcollin78/versatile_thermostat/issues/124).
 > * **Release 3.7**: Addition of the Versatile Thermostat type `over valve` to control a TRV valve directly or any other dimmer type equipment for heating.
 Regulation is then done directly by acting on the opening percentage of the underlying entity: 0 the valve is cut off, 100: the valve is fully opened.
 See [#131](https://github.com/jmcollin78/versatile_thermostat/issues/131).
 Added a function allowing the bypass of opening detection [#138](https://github.com/jmcollin78/versatile_thermostat/issues/138).
 Added Slovak language
 > * **Release 3.6**: Added the `motion_off_delay` parameter to improve motion management [#116](https://github.com/jmcollin78/versatile_thermostat/issues/116), [#128](https ://github.com/jmcollin78/versatile_thermostat/issues/128).
 Added AC (air conditioning) mode for a VTherm over switch.
 Preparing the Github project to facilitate contributions [#127](https://github.com/jmcollin78/versatile_thermostat/issues/127)
 > * **Release 3.5**: Multiple thermostats when using "thermostat over another thermostat" mode [#113](https://github.com/jmcollin78/versatile_thermostat/issues/113)
+<details>
+<summary>Others releases</summary>

 > * **Release 3.4**: bug fixes and expose preset temperatures for AC mode [#103](https://github.com/jmcollin78/versatile_thermostat/issues/103)
 > * **Release 3.3**: add the Air Conditionned mode (AC).
 This feature allow to use the eventual AC mode of your underlying climate entity.
 You have to check the "Use AC mode" checkbox in configuration and give preset temperature value for AC mode and AC mode when absent if absence is configured
 > * **Release 3.2**: add the ability to control multiple switches from the same thermostat.
 In this mode, the switches are triggered with a delay to minimize the power required at one time (we minimize the recovery periods).
 See [Configuration](#select-the-driven-entity)
-<details>
-<summary>Others releases</summary>

 > * **Release 3.1**: added detection of open windows/doors by temperature drop.
 This new function makes it possible to automatically stop a radiator when the temperature drops suddenly.
 See [Auto mode](#auto-mode)
 > * **Major release 3.0**: addition of thermostat equipment and associated sensors (binary and non-binary).
 Much closer to the Home Assistant philosophy, you now have direct access to the energy consumed by the radiator controlled by the thermostat and many other sensors that will be useful in your automations and dashboard.
 > * **release 2.3**: addition of the power and energy measurement of the radiator controlled by the thermostat.